gromacs/gromacs/docs/user-guide/faq.rst

 #.
 How to prevent :ref:`solvate <gmx solvate>` from placing waters in undesired places?

-   Water placement is generally well behaved when solvating proteins, but can be difficult when setting up :ref:`membrane <gmx-membrane>` or micelle simulations.
+   Water placement is generally well behaved when solvating proteins, but can be difficult when setting up membrane or micelle simulations.
 In those cases, waters may be placed in between the alkyl chains of the lipids, leading to problems later :ref:`during the simulation <blowing-up>`.
    You can either remove those waters by hand (and do the accounting for molecule types in the :ref:`topology <top>` file), or set up a local copy of the ``vdwradii.dat`` file from the ``$GMXLIB`` directory, specific for your project and located in your working directory.
-In it, you can increase the :ref:`vdW radius<gmx-vdw>` of the atoms, to suppress such interstitial insertions.
+In it, you can increase the vdW radius of the atoms, to suppress such interstitial insertions.
    Recommended e.g. at a common `tutorial`_ is the use of 0.375 instead of 0.15.

 .. _tutorial: http://www.bevanlab.biochem.vt.edu/Pages/Personal/justin/gmx-tutorials/membrane_protein/03_solvate.html